 How to prepare for WSU Online Programs

 Just like face-to-face classes, online learning can differ depending on the instructor and the subject.
 Fully online courses often require more time and energy than regular classes.
-Although they are convenient and flexible, students must be disciplined enough to set aside time to study and participate.
+Although they are convenient and flexible, you must be disciplined enough to set aside time to study and participate.

 Take a Quiz: Online Readiness Self-Assessment